-Portuguese military and Portuguese special forces have a long history of special operations and elite units.
+Portuguese military and special forces have a long history of special operations and elite units.
 Portugal is a relatively small country of 57300 square km and has a population of about 10 million.
 However, for 500 years, Portugal was a large empire with overseas territories in Oceania, Asia, Africa, and South America.
 This required well-trained troops to maintain its sovereignty.

 Portugal is also a member of NATO.
-Though the empire has been gone since the ’70s, some of the Portuguese special forces units formed for the wars in the ’60s and ’70s remain essential parts of the Portuguese Armed Forces.
+Though the empire has been gone since the ’70s, some Portuguese special forces units formed for the wars in the ’60s and ’70s remain essential parts of the Portuguese Armed Forces.

 However, the Commandos were reactivated in 2002 as an independent Commando Battalion with two Commando Companies and a Training Company.
 In 2005, Commandos were deployed to Afghanistan.
 An additional Commando Company was also authorized.